An AMAZING true story about a grandmother that hiked the Appalachian Trail by herself...in sneakers!!

 I've always been a big fan of hiking, but the thought of hiking this trail all by myself in a pair of sneakers is quite daunting!

 On our first big hike, my daughter wore her pink rainboots!
+Even with the pink rain boots, we made it to the summit of Cascade Mountain in the Adirondacks.

 This fascinating true story comes to life by way of the beautiful illustrations as well as colorful maps, timelines and additional notes about Emma 'Grandma' Gatewood that are included in the book.